zalun/school-plan-app/Tutorial_scrapbook.md

     html, body {height: 100%}
 ```

 If you'd test the application the first card should be visible while the other remain hidden.
-Because we need to somehow switch the cards JavaScript will be added to the app.
+Because we need to switch the cards JavaScript will be added to the app.

 ```html
 	<script type="text/javascript" src="cordova.js"></script>